Dave Tippett: Pittsburgh Penguins (1992–1993)

+After the 1991–92 campaign, Tippett became a free agent and on August 25, 1992, he signed a one-year contract with the two-time defending Stanley Cup champions, the Pittsburgh Penguins.
+He later revealed that he primarily signed with the Penguins in order to try and win a Stanley Cup.

 In 1992–93, Tippett had his best offensive season since 1989–90, as he scored six goals and 25 points in 74 games, helping the Penguins win the Presidents' Trophy.
 In the playoffs, Tippett had a goal and five points in 12 games as Pittsburgh lost to the New York Islanders in the second round.

-Tippett became a free agent after the season, and on August 30, 1993, he was signed by the Philadelphia Flyers.

 Philadelphia Flyers (1993–1994)

+Tippett became a free agent after his season with the Penguins and on August 30, 1993, he was signed by the Philadelphia Flyers.
 Tippett appeared in 73 games with the Flyers in the 1993–94 season, scoring four goals and 15 points, however, the team failed to qualify for the playoffs.

-Tippett once again became a free agent at the end of the season and signed with the Houston Aeros of the International Hockey League (IHL) as a player and an assistant coach.

 Houston Aeros (1994–1995)

+Tippett once again became a free agent at the end of his lone season with Philadelphia and, knowing of the impending 1994–95 NHL lockout and with a young family at home, decided to retire from playing.
+He would subsequently sign with the Houston Aeros of the International Hockey League (IHL) to serve as an assistant coach.
+As an expansion team, the Aeros were finding difficulty attracting talent, and management offered Tippett the potential to serve as a player-coach with Houston, while increasing his pay from $35,000 to $75,000 for these added responsibilities.
 In the 1994–95 season, Tippett, as a player-coach, played in 75 games with the Aeros, scoring 18 goals and 66 points.
 In four playoff games, he had a goal and three points.

-After the season, Tippett announced his retirement on September 22, 1995.
+Tippett was anticipating returning to the Aeros lineup the next season, but having recognized wear on his body during a team practice, found himself unable to play and announced his retirement as a player on September 22, 1995.
 In 721 career NHL games, Tippett scored 93 goals and 262 points in a career lasting from 1983 to 1994.